josetorraca/safesb3/README.md

 ```
 **Note:** Some shells such as Zsh require quotation marks around brackets, i.e. `pip install 'stable-baselines3[extra]'` ([More Info](https://stackoverflow.com/a/30539963)).

-This includes an optional dependencies like Tensorboard, OpenCV or `ale-py` to train on atari games.
+This includes an optional dependencies like Tensorboard, OpenCV or `atari-py` to train on atari games.
 If you do not need those, you can use:
 ```sh
 pip install stable-baselines3
 ```